In Las Vegas, the show cannot go on

 The pandemic has also ravaged one of Nevada's best-known industries: that of legalized prostitution, which isn't legal in Las Vegas but is elsewhere throughout the state.

-Madam Dena, who heads Sh
+Madam Dena, who heads She